Federal workers should have option to pay Social Security taxes now, senators say

 In a late September hearing, Treasury Secretary Steven Mnuchin said it would be “reasonable” to allow federal employees the choice of participation.
 Despite a follow-up letter from Van Hollen to Mnuchin and the Office of Management and Budget, the policy has remained mandatory for most federal employees as well as for uniformed personnel.
 OMB did not immediately reply to a request for comment.

-The policy suspends through the end of the year, with the 6.2 percent withholding for those earning below $4,000 every other week.
+The policy suspends through the end of the year the 6.2 percent withholding for those earning below $4,000 every other week.
 The number of affected employees probably is in the range of 1.3 million, given federal salary patterns; also, about 5 percent of employees are under a retirement system that doesn’t include Social Security coverage.

 Some employees with basic biweekly pay above $4,000 are subject to the suspension because Social Security-taxable income is reduced by pretax health insurance premiums and flexible spending account set-asides.
 Meanwhile, extra earnings such as overtime could push an employee over the threshold for a pay period.